yamalight/graffiti/examples/plugin-next/README.md

 # Basic example

-This example shows the most basic idea behind Graffiti.
+This example shows the most basic idea behind Graffiti with Next.js plugin.
-Schema definition file `schema/note.js` is used to create basic GraphQL endpoint with Notes schema.
+Schema definition file `schema/note.js` is used to create basic GraphQL endpoint with Notes schema and simple Next.js front-end.

 ## How to use